How to Spend the Perfect 1 Day in Munich

 St. Peter’s Church is located a short walk away from both Hofbräuhaus and Viktualienmarkt.
-In the very spot where St. Peter’s Church stands, there has been a church dating back to the 11th century.
+In the very spot where St. Peter’s Church stands, there is a church dating back to the 11th century.
 As you may imagine, it’s been renovated and rebuilt a lot over the years.

 Despite being rebuilt so many times, it’s the oldest church in all of Munich.
 While the inside of the church is breathtaking, the main reason you should visit here is to climb to the top of it to get the best panoramic view of the city!

 To get to the top, there are 299 steps, and it’s one of the best things to do in Munich in one day.
 The walk to the top is not that bad, and you’ll be genuinely rewarded once you get to the top.
 Plus, you can even look out and see the Bavarian Alps against the city!